eduardo-borges-goncalves/sistema-para-o-sus/README.md

 It's been building.
 The idea it's the user can have an area to consult his request and look his notifications, but this will be build later then this page are ready.

-# SIGSS - Solicitations and Authorize
+# SISRRA - Solicitations and Authorize

 Here are the page to the system operator request an appointment with a doctor or a exam.
 It's really complete.
 In the evolution system, the user data its send to the server, then it's stored at a Mongo DB Data Base, a NoSQL Data Base.